SCA Group

 SCA Group (Social Care in Action) is a social enterprise health and social care organisation based in Southampton, Hampshire, England.
 It operates in the south coast region of England.

-SCA Group started out as SCA Community Care Services (now SCA Care) to provide homecare and day care services.
+SCA Group started as SCA Community Care Services (now SCA Care) to provide homecare and daycare services.
 It was established in 1991 on a not-for-profit basis by the Reverend Brian Strevens, former Director of Southampton Council for Voluntary Services.

 Projects

-SCA Group has established a number of centres and groups that provide services to Southampton residents:
+SCA Group has established several centres and groups that provide services to Southampton residents: